Last update: 1 year ago

-Ben Soreff is a professional organiser for House 2 Home Organizing with some background in film & television.
+Ben Soreff is a professional organiser for House 2 Home Organising with some background in film & television.
 He loves creating order from chaos, and he helps all kinds of clients turn their busy and messy houses into functional and beautiful homes.

 “Batching” as a Sanity Saving Speed Cleaning Technique

 “The one thing that was the bain of my existence after I had my daughter and returned to work full time, was the house.
-It was this never ending soul sucking activity.
+It was this never-ending soul-sucking activity.
 I was spending one of my two days off a week running errands, cooking, and cleaning when all I really wanted was more time with my family.

-My husband and I developed a cleaning schedule on the “must dos” and we broke things down to a manageable level.
+My husband and I developed a cleaning schedule on the “must-dos” and we broke things down to a manageable level.
 We split tasks in what I like to call “batching” so we do ALL of that task on one day.

 Example: Dusting- all the dusting in the whole house gets done on one day.
 Mopping/Sweeping another.
 Bathrooms- another.
 Batching allows us to only do that task ONCE per week (because who really likes repeating the same task all week long?), while keeping the whole house clean.
-With the help of norwex cleaning rags- I can literally clean rooms in less than 15 minutes (yes even the bathrooms).
+With the help of norwex cleaning rags – I can literally clean rooms in less than 15 minutes (yes even the bathrooms).
 And I only do laundry 2x a week which keeps the laundry down and easier to manage.
 Batching has been my lifesaver and has literally saved my sanity when it comes to keeping my house clean.”